 With 189 Test wickets at an average of just 16.43, there's no doubt that Sydney Barnes, who was born today, was one of England's greatest bowlers, and arguably the greatest bowler produced anywhere.
 He was a powerful fast-medium bowler whose command of seam and swing made him close to unplayable.
-In 1913-14 he demolished South Africa with 17 for 157 - match figures that are second only to Jim Laker in a Test - and in all took 49 wickets in four Tests, a record for one series.
-He dabbled with county cricket for Warwickshire and Lancashire, but preferred to operate in league cricket - and remains the only man to be picked regularly for England while playing minor cricket.
-He was still playing for Staffordshire - for whom he grabbed 1432 wickets at the extraordinary average of nine - in his sixties.
-He died in Staffordshire in 1967.
+In 1913-14 he demolished South Africa with 17 for 157 - match figures that are second only to Jim Laker's in a Test - and in all, took 49 wickets in four Tests, a record for one series.
+He dabbled in county cricket for Warwickshire and Lancashire, but preferred to operate in league cricket - and remains the only man to be picked regularly for England while playing minor cricket.
+He was still playing for Staffordshire - for whom he grabbed 1432 wickets at the extraordinary average of 9 - in his sixties.

-Birth of Jason "Dizzy" Gillespie, the rangy, demonic Australian fast bowler who came somewhere between the unrelenting accuracy of Glenn McGrath and the rawness of Brett Lee.
+Birth of Jason "Dizzy" Gillespie, the rangy, demonic Australian fast bowler who was somewhere between the unrelenting accuracy of Glenn McGrath and the rawness of Brett Lee.
 Gillespie was a fast starter - he had two children by the time he made his Test debut at 21.
 His first five-for came in only his fourth Test, against South Africa in Port Elizabeth, and four matches later he destroyed England with a fiery burst of 7 for 37 in Leeds.
 A string of injuries hampered his career, however, and he was dropped mid-way through a traumatic Ashes campaign in 2005.
 That could have been the end, but instead he returned to the fray for the inaugural tour of Bangladesh, where he celebrated his 31st birthday with his most remarkable performance of all - an unbeaten 201, the highest score by a nightwatchman.
-That, however, was to be his final Test appearance.
-He coached Yorkshire after retirement.
+That, however, was to be his final Test appearance, and he moved on to coaching Yorkshire after retirement.

 Another latter-day Australian fast bowler is born.
 Paul Reiffel was never express, and though he may have only been a poor man's Glenn McGrath, that was more than enough for most Test batsmen.
 His impeccable command of line, length and seam movement made him a fearsome opponent in English conditions - on two tours he took 30 wickets in seven Tests, and his belated call-up in 1997 was as influential as anything in Australia's comeback.
 He also took seven wickets in the seismic victory in Jamaica in 1994-95.
 Towards the end of his Test career his common-sense batting made him a formidable tailender, and over an eight-Test period in 1997, Reiffel averaged 66 with the bat.
 In October 2008 he became the first former Australian Test player to be added to the ICC international panel of umpires.